Updated: Oct 11, 2021

 Never underestimate the power of being listed as a local business.

 WARNING: A common mistake that teachers make is assuming that their only real authority to teach is given to them to by their state teaching agencies.
-Our brother Carter G. Woodson suggests something different: "Woodson quote from Miseducation goes here...."
+In kind, teachers also assume that they have no place or authority to be doing business.
+They feel as if they can't compete with the established and trained people who are cut out for business.
+However, our brother, Carter G. Woodson, with his book The Mis-Education of the Negro, suggests different:

 Avoid the how-to-get-followers guessing game.
-Follow proven formulas that attract he right people.
+Follow proven formulas that attract the right people.

 Be sure to deploy your online presence efforts where they best impact the consumer journey.